its-pointless/gcc_termux/README.txt

-From now on im using apt for updates add deb [trusted=yes] https://its-pointless.github.io/files/  termux extras to sources.list or add a file with it in $PREFIX/etc/apt/sources.list.d/ gpg key is https://its-pointless.github.io/pointless.gpg if not installed install gnupg apt-get install gnupg
+From now on im using apt for updates add deb [trusted=yes] https://its-pointless.github.io/files/  termux extras to sources.list or add a file with .list suffix in $PREFIX/etc/apt/sources.list.d/ gpg key is https://its-pointless.github.io/pointless.gpg if not installed install gnupg apt-get install gnupg